 ABOUT DOC EMET PRODUCTIONS

 Doc Emet Productions was founded in 2008 as a Massachusetts-based 501(c)(3) not-for-profit corporation.
 Its first regional office was established in Tennessee in 2016.
-Driven by its mission to produce hard-hitting feature documentary films that promote the values of freedom and democracy, and contribute to the strengthening of Jewish identity and nationhood, Doc Emet Productions has released four feature documentaries and is in production with its fifth.
+Driven by its mission to produce hard-hitting feature documentary films that promote the values of freedom and democracy, and contribute to the strengthening of Jewish identity and nationhood.
+Doc Emet Productions has released five feature documentaries and is in production with its sixth.

 Unmasked Judeophobia (2011) examines the resurgence of lethal Jew-hatred in regions around the world and connects that resurgence with the campaign to dismantle the Jewish state.
 The film features leading experts from around the world, including Robert Wistrich, Ruth Wisse, Elie Wiesel, Natan Sharansky, Chief Rabbi Lord Jonathan Sachs, Ron Dermer, Alvin Rosenfeld, Alan Dershowitz, Pilar Rahola, Fiamma Nirenstein, Kenneth L. Marcus, and Irwin Cotler.
 Unmasked Judeophobia has been translated into Arabic, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.
 The film has been incorporated into the Yad Vashem Visual Center in Jerusalem.